danielfrg/wiki.danielfrg.com/src/content/docs/reference-tech/my-setup-software.md

 ## Core

 Browser:
-- For personal and my projects this changes a lot currently I am using Brave or Arc
+- For personal and my projects this changes a lot currently I am using Brave
 - I use Google Chrome for work related stuff

 Task Management: [Things](https://culturedcode.com/things/) - See [Task Management Software](../task-management-software).